mohse-n/L7N_EtherLab/rtai/RTAI_Installation_Guide.md

 hal-linux-3.4.67-x86-4.patch
 ```
 Thus, we basically have to decide between kernel 3.4.6 and 3.4.67.
 The latter is only incrementally better than the former, but fewer bugs is almost always a good thing.
 On the other hand, I **felt** 3.4.6 is a safer choice.
 I wouldn't want to run into potential issues because the IgH Master driver is untested on, say, 3.4.67.
-I chose with the base version (3.4.6).
+I chose the base version (3.4.6).
 ### 2. Download the required files
 ```bash
 sudo -s